SystemRDL/systemrdl-compiler/docs/examples/json_exporter.rst

 A note on register model traversal
 ----------------------------------

-In the previous example, we used the :class:`~systemrdl.RDLWalker` & :class:`~systemrdl.RDLListener`.
+In the :ref:`previous example <example_print-hierarchy>`, we used the :class:`~systemrdl.RDLWalker` & :class:`~systemrdl.RDLListener`.
 This let us automatically traverse the design, and trigger callbacks.
 This is an easy way to traverse the design, but only in situations where keeping track of the register model's herarchical context is not needed.

 For a JSON exporter we want to convert each node in the hierarchy and keep track of parent/child relationships.
-Doing so with the walker/visitor method would be cumbersome, so instead we will explicitly visit child nodes using the :meth:`Node.children() <systemrdl.node.Node.children>` method.
+Doing so with the walker/listener method would be cumbersome, so instead we will explicitly visit child nodes using the :meth:`Node.children() <systemrdl.node.Node.children>` method.